sdyear/opensync-openwrt/README.md

 To set the address before building the package modify the line begining with `CONTROLLER_ADDR` in `opensync/platform/openwrt/build/openwrt.mk` with the format `CONTROLLER_ADDR="tcp:<ip of controller>:<port>"`.
 Port 6440 is recomended.

 To build the OpenSync Package change direcotry to `example` and then run `make TARGET=<oepnwrt target> SDK_URL=<OpenWrt SDK>`.
+To build OpenSync using the vendor target given in this repository run the commands below.

 ```
 cd example